metal3-io/ironic-image/README.md

 - ironic-python-agent.initramfs
 - final image to be deployed onto node in qcow2 format

-All of the containers also store log files to <shared store>/log/.

 The following environment variables can be passed in to customize run-time functionality:
 - PROVISIONING_INTERFACE - interface to use for ironic, dnsmasq(dhcpd) and httpd (default provisioning)
 - DNSMASQ_EXCEPT_INTERFACE - interfaces to exclude when providing DHCP address (default "lo")